 - Where: Water sports are offered all along Goa's beaches.
 In north Goa, particularly around Candolim, Calangute, Morjim, and Arambol beaches.
 Also selected beaches in south Goa, such as Benaulim.

 Touring India on a motorcycle is the ultimate way of exploring the countryside if you have a love of traveling and motorbike riding.
 Enjoy the freedom to discover and experience India in a way which isn't possible using other forms of transport.
+Here are some of the top motorcycling destinations and tours in India.
+For the ultimate adventure, consider joining the annual Himalayan Odyssey, in July, from Delhi to Leh.
+It involves traversing some of the most challenging trails and highest mountain passes in India.

 - Where: All over the country, including the Himalaya region, Rajasthan, and south India.